 • Customers often have more than one mobile service provider’s account maintaining pre-paid accounts with both Digicel and TVL, so as to take advantage of discounted prices for on-net calls.

 • After trialing service on both providers they may have made a selection of need for only one mobile service provider.

 Price change and special offers within the market provided by both TVL and Digicel and the increased knowledge of customers in being able to understand mobile functionality and general competition behaviors, were also seen as a contributing factor to affect customer behavior to subscribe and use their preferred service providers.
-Regulatory intervention and TRR’s investigation into TVL’s anti-competitive complaint, may also have affected market subscriptions and operators innovation; one way or the other.
+Regulatory intervention and Telecommunications Radiocommunications and Broadcasting Regulator's (TRBR)investigation into TVL’s anti-competitive complaint, may also have affected market subscriptions and operators innovation; one way or the other.
 Overall, in short, the market for mobile retails services between the period of 2012 and 2013 appears to be stable as competition has matured.